fuhton/fuhton.github.io/about.md

 permalink: /about/
 ---

-Javascript Engineer at Sidecar Interactive building UI's and API's.
+Javascript Engineer at [Sidecar](https://hello.getsidecar.com/) building UI's and API's.

 ### Location